-5.109.
-In the context of this Safety Guide, interested parties may typically include individuals or organizations representing the members of the public, parties in other States, especially neighbouring States, the news media, the regulated industry and facilities, agencies or regulatory bodies whose responsibilities may cover nuclear energy, scientific bodies and environmental groups (see Refs.
-[2] and [3]).
+5.112.
+In the context of this Safety Guide, interested parties may typically include individuals or organizations representing the members of the public, parties in other States, especially neighbouring States, the news media, the regulated industry and facilities, agencies or regulatory bodies whose responsibilities may cover nuclear energy, scientific bodies, environmental groups (see Refs.
+[2] and [3]) and groups with particular food consumption habits that may influence their exposure conditions, like indigenous peoples living in the vicinity of the facility or activity under consideration.

-5.110.
-Any exchange of information relating to control of discharges may form part of other decision making processes, for example in the context of the governmental decision process of a major undertaking such as a decision to construct a large nuclear facility, or as part of the (regulatory) authorization process for construction of such facilities17.
-Such exchange of information are likely to consider social aspects, for example, public concern over the risks associated with radiation exposures and consideration of the doses to the public that might result from the discharges during operation.
+5.113.
+Any exchange of information relating to control of discharges may form part of other decision making processes, for example in the context of the governmental decision process of a major undertaking such as a decision to construct a large nuclear installation, or as part of the (regulatory) authorization process for construction of such facilities22.
+Such exchange of information should include consideration of social aspects, for example, public concern over the risks associated with radiation exposures and consideration of the doses to the public that might result from the discharges during operation.